alejandroschuler/r4ds-courses/lectures/4-adv-tabular-data.md

 3 A2ML1 GTEX-11DXZ        3 Lung    NA    0726-SM-… BP-43956 B1              7.8
 4 A2ML1 GTEX-11DXZ        3 Liver   -0.66 0126-SM-… BP-44460 B1              7.9
 ```

-Join problems
-===
-- Joins can be a source of subtle errors in your code
-- check for `NA`s in variables you are going to join on
-- make sure rows aren't being dropped if you don't intend to drop rows
-  - checking the number of rows before and after the join is not sufficient.
-If you have an inner join with duplicate keys in both tables, you might get unlucky as the number of dropped rows might exactly equal the number of duplicated rows

-Exercise: Looking for variables related to data missingness
-====
-type: prompt

-It is important to make sure that the missingness in the expression data is not related to variables present in the data.
-Use the tables `batch_data_year`, `sample_data`, `subject_data`, and the `gtex` to look at the relationship between missing gene values and other variables in the data.